Nonviolent Communication

 State an observation of what happened

-We often wrap events up in interpretation, accusation, or spin.
+We need to separate the action from the judgment.
+We often wrap actions or events up in interpretation, accusation, or spin.
 This must be avoided!
 We can't know what is going on inside of people and to presume takes people's autonomy and sovereignty away.
 Treat them with the same magnanimity and grace that you wish to be given.

 When people feel they are being accused, blamed, or manipulated, they get defensive to try and protect themselves.
 This can lead to violent responses or escalations.
 We want to minimize this.